 - collect any Council-of-Peace bounties (this is an in-game mechanic)

 Over the whole of 2022, we had the privilege of welcoming many new people into our midst.
 At the beginning of the year, we saw our numbers proliferate on the back of the SCORE hype (which just launched) and rising ship prices.
 Unfortunately, the bearish nature of the crypto markets and the prolonged drought — regarding Star Atlas releases — subsequently caused many people to lose their faith (and their money).
 This led many to turn their back on the project and leave Aephia.

-Despite this, our member count remained pretty stable throughout the second half of the year.
+Despite this, our member count remained pretty stable throughout the year’s second half.
 For every person that left Star Atlas and Aephia, someone else joined.
 Today our discord boasts 3,550 members, with a little over 1750 being verified guild members.

 However, not all of these 1750 members are active.
 There are people who said goodbye to Star Atlas but never bothered leaving our Discord server.
 Additionally, a good few of them are in various states of hibernation, checking in only every now and then to see if Star Atlas has reached a certain milestone they are waiting for (e.g., the release of SAGE).
 We are looking forward to welcoming them back to our #Cantina and sharing a drink with them!

 Though the lack of growth may be disappointing to some, we think it’s a pretty good result when looking at the overall state of the guild ecosystem within Star Atlas.
 There are a good many guilds that saw their numbers shrink.
 Some guilds, especially the smaller ones, have all but ceased to exist.